-For the purposes of checking a tax return, the auditing tax officer may require the taxpayer to produce documents or information in the taxpayer's possession or within its power to secure, and which may be reasonably required to establish whether the tax return is incorrect or incomplete.
-In certain circumstances, the Ukrainian tax authorities may conduct an unscheduled on-site tax audit of a taxpayer on the basis of information obtained from a third party.
+For the purposes of checking a tax return, the auditing tax officer may require the taxpayer to produce documents or information in the taxpayer's possession or within their power to secure, and which may be reasonably required to establish whether the tax return is incorrect or incomplete.
+In certain circumstances, the Ukrainian tax authorities may conduct an unscheduled on-site tax audit of a taxpayer, based on information obtained from a third party.
 Special conditions may apply giving the tax authorities the right to access information protected by legal privilege or bank secrecy.